SGDInstitute/apollo/content/collections/pages/mblgtacc/contact.md

             marks:
               -
                 type: lead
             text: 'Do you have a question about MBLGTACC?
-Find the latest updates on our ' -
+Find the latest conference updates on our ' -
             type: text
             marks: